 If you are not collecting Social Security when you turn 65, you will not automatically be enrolled, so if you want to be enrolled in Medicare, you will have to contact Social Security approximately three months before you turn 65.

 If you are still working when you turn 65 and you are covered by a group health insurance plan that insures more than 20 people, you should be able to delay enrolling in Medicare without a penalty.

-If you are still working when you turn 65 and you are covered by a group health insurance plan that insures less than 20 people, you should not delay in enrolling in Medicare Parts A & B, because you will most likely be subject to a penalty.
+If you are still working when you turn 65 and you are covered by a group health insurance plan that insures less than 20 people, you may want to enroll in Medicare to avoid being subject to penalties if you delay.

-Everyone's situation may be different, so we make sure to get you in contact with the correct departments to avoid penalties and maximize your benefits.
+Everyone's situation is different, so we make sure to get you in contact with the correct departments to avoid penalties and maximize your benefits.